About CURE Epilepsy's SUDEP Program

 - SUDEP is rare in individuals with well-controlled epilepsy, but relatively common in individuals with drug-resistant epilepsy (DiGiorgio et al., Frontiers in Neurology, 2017)

-- The greatest risk factor for SUDEP is a history of frequent generalized tonic-clonic seizures (DiGiorgio et al., Frontiers in Neurology, 2017)
+- The most important risk factors for SUDEP are frequent generalized tonic-clonic seizures and lack of anti-epileptic drug treatment.
+(DiGiorgio et al., Frontiers in Neurology, 2017, Sveinsson et al. 2020 Neurology 94.1-11)

 - Ensuring that epilepsy is well-controlled with a combination of medication, diet, and/or other therapeutic mechanism is essential to decreasing the risk of SUDEP.